astronomer/docs/astro/create-and-link-connections.md

 The [Organization Owner](astro/user-permissions.md#organization-roles) can enable or disable whether Connections saved as **Secret** can be exported.
 This controls whether or not users can export connections to work on them locally, for security.

 By default, connections saved as secret can't be exported.
-However,  **Environment Secrets Fetching** in the **Organization Settings** on the Cloud UI before you can use your connections locally.
+However, if you want to work with Connections saved as secret.
+The organization owner can enable **Environment Secrets Fetching** in the **Organization Settings** on the Cloud UI.

 ## Requirements